Robot Chicken DC Comics Special 2: Villains in Paradise: Worked to the Bone

-Lex Luthor states to the Legion of Doom members about something involving bumping Eddie's plans to the end of March and that nobody loves "Malcolm in the Riddle" anyway.
-When trying to get a vote from the uninterest Legion members, Black Manta states that they are worked to the bone where they are butt-polishing their own seats into reflective surfaces and that he once pulled out a chair for Gorilla Grodd and got into a staring contest with his eyes.
-Scarecrow then asks why they don't get vacations as everyone chants "vacation".
-Lex Luthor states that they have plenty of time off in the form of prison.
-Starro appears agreeing with Lex by quoting that he is back to work the next day.
-Captain Cold flushes him down the toilet despite Brainiac's warnings as he mentions about giant sewer alligators.
-When Captain Cold considers it an urban legend, Killer Croc briefly appears and says "you think so?".
-Resuming the meeting, Lex finds out that Lena escaped to spend time at the beach with her boyfriend when Scarecrow's nephew Calvin fills in.
-As Grodd states to Sinestro that Lena does what she wants, Lex considers this an insubordination that will not stand.
+When trying to get a vote from the Legion members, Black Manta states that they are being overworked.
+Luthor finds out that Lena escaped to spend time at the beach with her boyfriend.
+As Grodd states to Sinestro that Lena does what she wants, Luthor considers this an insubordination that will not stand.
 Scarecrow then sends Calvin off and to tell his sister that he loves her.
-Lex orders Brainiac to tap into the grid in order to cross-reference the data of every airline in the country until Grodd views her Instagram vacation pictures with Toyman being impressed with the beach house in the picture.
-Lex decides to fly the Legion to the beach to search for Lena as part of their "vacation".
-He then engages flight mode which surprises everyone.
-Catwoman and Scarecrow then take this time to complain why its flight mode was not used when they all had to commute to the Okefenokee Swamp.
-As Lex Luthor orders the Legion of Doom to buckle up, Swamp Thing has been summoned by the nearby swamp animals where he claims that the Hall of Doom upsets the balance of the Green.
+Luthor orders Brainiac to tap into the grid in order to cross-reference the data of every airline in the country until Grodd views her Instagram vacation pictures with Toyman being impressed with the beach house in the picture.
+Luthor decides to fly the Legion to the beach to search for Lena as part of their "vacation".
+As Luthor orders the Legion of Doom to buckle up, Swamp Thing has been summoned by the nearby swamp animals where he claims that the Hall of Doom upsets the balance of the Green.
 When the Hall of Doom's rockets start to activate, Swamp Thing evacuates the nearby swamp animals as he is hit by the rocket fires.
-A promotion for "The Death of Swamp Thing" is shown.
-When the special returns from commercial, promotion for the upcoming comics "The Return of Swamp Thing" is made.

 Invisible Emergency

-Green Arrow struggles to fly the invisible jet when Wonder Woman's knocked out.
+Green Arrow struggles to fly the invisible jet when Wonder Woman is knocked out.